Chudleigh

-Chudleigh (/ˈtʃʌdli/) is an ancient wool town located within the Teignbridge District Council area of Devon, England between Newton Abbot and Exeter.
-The electoral ward with the same name had a population of 6,125 at the 2011 census.
+Chudleigh (/ˈtʃʌdli/) is an ancient wool town located within the Teignbridge District Council area of Devon, England; it is sited between Newton Abbot and Exeter.
+The electoral ward with the same name had a population of 5,919 at the 2021 census.

+The name Chudleigh is derived from either the Old English cieddalēah meaning 'Ciedda's wood or clearing', or cēodlēah meaning 'bag wood or clearing', probably referring to a hollow.

 Geography

-Chudleigh is very close to the edge of Dartmoor and in the Teign Valley.
-Nearby Castle Dyke is an Iron Age Hill Fort which demonstrates far earlier settlement in the area.
-It is also near Haldon Forest, a Forestry Commission property.
+Chudleigh is located in the Teign Valley and is close to the edge of Dartmoor.
+Nearby Castle Dyke is an Iron Age hillfort which demonstrates far earlier settlement in the area.
+It is also near to Haldon Forest, a Forestry Commission property.
 The town has been bypassed by the A38 road since 1972.

 Great Fire of Chudleigh

 The weather conditions in Devon in the year 1807 have been described as a drought.
 Weeks without rain left many people short of water and had farmers worrying about their crops.
 At around noon on 22 May, a small fire broke out in a pile of furze stacked near the ovens at a bakery in Culver Street (now New Exeter Street).
 According to later reports, the staff in the bakery seemed unaware of the danger this posed, but the fire, fed by the exceptionally dry fuel, exploded.
 In the shortest time imaginable, the fire had spread to the roof of the bakery (thatched, as were 90% of the houses in Chudleigh at the time) and huge hunks of burning reed and straw were swept aloft by a rapidly growing north-easterly wind.
-After the fire, only 180 houses out of 300 house were left standing.
+The fire destroyed around 180 of the 300 houses in the town.

 Parish church

 The church of St Martin and St Mary was consecrated in 1259.
 The structure is medieval but was heavily restored in 1868.
 The rood screen has paintings of saints and prophets and the Courtenay family coat of arms.

-In 1887 St Bridget's Abbey of Syon built a monastery, known as Chudleigh Abbey, which they occupied until 1925.
+In 1887, St Bridget's Abbey of Syon built a monastery, known as Chudleigh Abbey, which they occupied until 1925.

 Town hall

-Chudleigh Town Hall, which was designed in the Italianate style dates from 1865.
+Chudleigh Town Hall, which was designed in the Italianate style, dates from 1865.